-Teaching a subject that made huge demands in terms of preparation and marking, and with two lively sons a year apart in age, and a husband with a demanding job, it meant that although I loved writing, I couldn’t begin to think about writing a novel.
-Instead, I contented myself by writing voluminous letters.
-Looking back, I feel quite sorry for my friends, receiving such lengthy tomes from me in the middle of their busy days!
+Teaching a subject with a vast amount of preparation and marking, and with two lively sons a year apart in age, and a husband with a demanding job, meant that I couldn’t begin to think about writing a novel.
+Instead, I wrote voluminous letters.
+Looking back, I feel quite sorry for my friends, receiving my lengthy tomes in the middle of their busy days!

 After a few years in Berkshire, my husband’s work took us up to Cheshire, where I taught in a school in Widnes.
-For six of my years in the north west, I contributed weekly to the local newspapers on educational matters.
-My creative writing life, however, had to wait until my sons had completed university, we’d moved back south and I’d switched to supply teaching.
+For six of my years in the north west, I contributed weekly to local newspapers on educational matters.
+My creative writing life had to wait until my sons had completed university, and we’d moved back south.
 When that day finally came, I started writing a novel.

 My first novel to be published, THE ROAD BACK (Choc Lit), came out in September, 2012.
-Much of the novel is set in Ladakh, a province north of the Himalayas and west of Tibet.
 It was inspired by an album of words and photos compiled by my uncle after his visit to Ladakh in the mid 1940s.
 I’ll never forget the bolt of excitement I felt as I read through the album and knew that this would be a wonderful location in which to set a novel.

-Since then, five more of my novels have been published by Choc Lit: A BARGAIN STRUCK (Wyoming, 1887), THE LOST GIRL Wyoming, 1870s and 1880s) and EVIE UNDERCOVER (contemporary, set in Umbria) are in paperback as well as in digital.
-A WESTERN HEART, an ebook novella set in Wyoming, 1880, is digital only, as is THE ART OF DECEPTION, a contemporary novel set on Umbria.
-THE ART OF DECEPTION, published first in paper form by DC Thomson, and later in large print by Linford Romance, is available in libraries under the title of A DANGEROUS HEART.
+Since then, five more of my novels have been published by Choc Lit: A BARGAIN STRUCK (set in Wyoming, 1887), THE LOST GIRL (set in Wyoming, 1870s/1880s), and EVIE UNDERCOVER and THE ART OF DECEPTION (both contemporary, set in Umbria).
+All are in paperback, digital and audio.
+A WESTERN HEART, a novella set in Wyoming, 1880, is digital and audio.
+THE ART OF DECEPTION, first published in paper form by DC Thomson, and later in large print by Linford Romance, is available in libraries under the title of A DANGEROUS HEART.

-I also have a short story in each of the two Choc Lit anthologies: ANGEL CAKE (CHOC LIT LOVE MATCH) and CUPCAKE (KISSES & CUPCAKES).
+I also have a short story in each of the two Choc Lit anthologies: ANGEL CAKE (in CHOC LIT LOVE MATCH) and CUPCAKE (in KISSES & CUPCAKES).

-Not surprisingly, my novels, long and short, reflect my interests.
-I love travel and have travelled extensively in Europe, particularly in France and Italy, and in the US, and in recent years, I’ve visited Australia, Canada and Vietnam, too.
-I’m also a theatre buff, and one of the many joys of living in Oxfordshire is that I can reach the London theatres in just over an hour.
-The Oxford theatres are even closer, and Stratford-upon-Avon is within easy reach, too.
-I’m also very keen on the cinema, and am a Friend of the Picturehouse Cinema, Henley.
+Unsurprisingly, my novels reflect my interests.
+I love travel and have travelled extensively in Europe, particularly in France and Italy, and in the US.
+And in recent years, I’ve visited Australia, Canada and Vietnam.
+I really enjoy the theatre, and one of the many joys of living in Oxfordshire is that I’m only an hour from the London theatres.
+The Oxford theatres are even closer, as is Stratford-upon-Avon.
+I’m also very keen on the cinema and on cryptic crosswords.

 And, naturally, I love reading.
-I’m an avid reader and always have been, having started to read Shakespeare with my ex-actress mother when I was eight, and having worked my way through the novels of Charles Dickens, Mickey Spillane, Jane Austen, and a host of other authors by the time I’d reached my late teens.
+I’m an avid reader and always have been since I discovered the novels of Noel Streatfield and Enid Blyton, to name just two of my inspirational childhood favourites.
+By the time I’d reached my late teens, I’d worked my way through the novels of Charles Dickens, Mickey Spillane, Jane Austen, several of the Russian authors and a host of other authors.

 Although writing now takes up a great deal of my time – and I wouldn’t have it any other way – I still read a wide range of literature.
 The thing I look for in a book above all is the story.
 You cannot beat a good story with strong, realistic characters.